qqqlab/qqqlab-RP2040-Toolbox/README.md

 Note: Attempting to write more than fits in the buffer will fail, in order to keep the driver non-blocking in all cases.
 The regular [pico-arduino](https://github.com/earlephilhower/arduino-pico) SerialUART and SerialPIO libraries have small write buffers and block when writing more than fits in this buffer.

+This is a DMA only implementation, no interrupts are used.

+Used Resources for full duplex uart: 2 DMA channels on RP2350 / 3 DMA channels on RP2040

 ## SerialIRQ

 A minimal replacement for Arduino HardwareSerial class, uses IRQ and ring buffers for both RX and TX to enable non-blocking reads and writes.